DaneSirois/npm-redux-interfaces/README.md

 -*The state-management ecosystem for Redux*:

 Interfaces provide a means for both the modification and retrieval of your applications state.
-Through them the goal is to reduce boilerplate while simultaneously promoting code reuse along with sensible file coupling.
+Through them the goal is to reduce boilerplate while simultaneously promoting code reuse along with sensible file structuring.

 **Why interfaces?**